sunshineluyao/uniswap/README.md

 # Uniswap Transaction Analysis Repository

 Welcome to the Uniswap Transaction Analysis Repository!
-This repository provides data and code for replicability, allowing you to analyze transactions on Uniswap, a decentralized exchange protocol built on Ethereum.
+This repository provides data and code for replicability, allowing you to analyze transactions on Uniswap across multiple transaction networks, a decentralized exchange protocol built on Ethereum.
 Gain insights into Uniswap's transaction history and its impact on the decentralized finance (DeFi) ecosystem.

 ## Table of Contents
 - [Introduction](#Introduction)